 Reference Works and Reviews

 Bonaccio, et al. 2016 provides a review of nonverbal communication and behavior for readers interested in work and organizational processes.
 We recommend that organizational scholars begin with this article as an introduction to the topic.
-Ambady and Weisbuch 2010 also provides a review of the literature from a socialpsychology perspective.
 Guerrero and Floyd 2006 focuses specifically on nonverbal communication in close relationships, which can be relevant to the many types of workplace relationships.
 Hall, et al. 2005 presents the results of a meta-analysis on the nonverbal behaviors related to the vertical dimensions of social relationships.
-More-comprehensive reviews are offered in three handbooks: Manusov and Patterson 2006; Hall and Knapp 2013; and Matsumoto, et al. 2013.
-Knapp 2006 gives a good historical overview of the field.
+Hall, et al. 2019 concentrates on nonverbal communication as it pertains to social interactions.
+More-comprehensive reviews are offered in three handbooks: Manusov and Patterson 2006; Hall and Knapp 2013; and Matsumoto, et al. 2016, which includes a good historical overview of the field.
+Plusquellec and Denault 2018 presents the results of a bibliometric analysis of the one thousand most-cited papers on visible nonverbal behavior.
 For information on methods and measures, readers are referred to Manusov 2005 and Harrigan, et al. 2005 (see also Methodological Considerations).

 Bonaccio, Silvia, Jane O’Reilly, Sharon L. O’Sullivan, and François Chiocchio.
 “Nonverbal Behavior and Communication in the Workplace: A Review and an Agenda for Research.”
 Journal of Management 42.5 (2016): 1044–1074.